kckishan/AMTAE/README.md

 |  | 101-300 | 28  | 20 | 18|

 ### Options
-Training the model is handled by the `main.py` script which provides the following command line arguments.
+Training the model is handled by the `main.py` script which provides the following command-line arguments.

 #### Input and output options
 ```